Virtus Total Return Fund Inc.

 Newfleet Asset Management, LLC

-The fixed income portion of the fund is managed by the Newfleet Multi-Sector Fixed Income Strategies team, which leverages the knowledge and skill of investment professionals with expertise in every sector of the bond market, including evolving, specialized, and out-of-favor sectors.
-The team employs active sector rotation and disciplined risk management to portfolio construction, avoiding interest rate bets and remaining duration neutral to each strategy's stated benchmark.Visit the Newfleet Asset Management, LLC website
+Newfleet Asset Management leverages the knowledge and skill of a team of investment professionals with expertise in every sector of the bond market, including evolving, specialized, and out-of-favor sectors.
+The team employs active sector rotation and disciplined risk management to portfolio construction.

 Connie Luecke, CFA